TV-Rename/tvrename/options.md

 _Default_ ***Season***

-The "Season search terms:" text box provides TV REname with a list of semicolon separated words the TV Rename will recognise as part of a season identifier when searching.
+The "Season search terms:" text box provides TV Rename with a list of semicolon separated words that TV Rename will recognise as part of a season identifier when searching.

 _Default_ ***Season;Series;Saison;Temporada;Seizoen***